lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Sorting and Filtering Morphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes the order of molecules in `candidates` might matter to us.
+Sometimes the order of the newly generated molecules in the `candidates` list might have a meaning to us;
+for example, this order is used by the built-in probability filter (see `PROBABILITY` for details)
+to compute the probabilities of survival for each candidate.

 As of yet, the only way to sort the
-generated morphs in `candidates` is by calling the `sortMorphs()` method or using the `SortMorphsOper` operation
+generated morphs is by calling the :py:meth:`~ExplorationTree.ExplorationTree.sortMorphs()`
+method on the tree instance or using the `~operations.SortMorphsOper` operation
-(see :ref:`operations` for more on operations).
-This sorts the molecules in the order of increasing distance
+(see :ref:`operations` for more).
+This sorts the molecules in the order of increasing value
-from the target.
-Placing the closest molecules at the very top of the list.
-For example, this order has meaning
-for the built-in probability filter (see `PROBABILITY` for details).

-When the list of candidates is populated and sorted, we need to choose the morphs that
-will form the next `generation <morph generation>`.
-The code below illustrates
-how we can sort the morphs and do the subsequent filtering manually:
+of the objective function (distance from the :term:`target molecule` by default).

+Let us now sort the candidate morphs in our tree:

 ..  code-block:: python
-    :caption: Sorting and manually filtering morphs.
+    :caption: Sorting morphs according to the value of the objective function.
     :name: filtering-morphs
     :linenos:

-    tree.sortMorphs() # sort the candidates in the tree according to their distance from target
+    # sort the candidates in the tree according to their distance from target
-    print(tree.candidates_mask) # print the current mask
-    print(len(tree.candidates_mask))

-    # accept only the first three morphs (those with the lowest distance to target)
-    mask = [False for x in tree.candidates_mask]
-    mask[0] = True
-    mask[1] = True
-    mask[2] = True
-    tree.candidates_mask = mask # save the new mask to the tree
+    tree.sortMorphs()

     # verify
     print(tree.candidates_mask)
     print(
         [
-            (x.getSMILES(), x.getDistToTarget())
+            (x.smiles, x.dist_to_target)
             for idx,x in enumerate(tree.candidates)
-            if tree.candidates_mask[idx] # only fetch accepted molecules
         ]
     )